RyuKojiro/novafix/README.md

 ## The Solution

-The Console message gives you the problem.
-By disassembling `CGSSetWindowDepthLimit` on a machine that still has it, you can see it's a no-op, so injecting one doesn't hurt.
+The Console message above lets you know exactly what it needs.
+By disassembling `CGSSetWindowDepthLimit` on a machine that still has it, you can see it's a no-op (see note below), so injecting one doesn't hurt.

 libNova.A.dylib is a dylib containing just a function named `CGSSetWindowDepthLimit`.
 Using dyld's environment variables, it is injected before anything else, and the namespace is flattened, via launcher.sh.

 If your copy of EV Nova happens to not be in `/Applications/EV Nova.app`, simply adjust the path at the end of launcher.sh.

-## A note to Ambrosia SW
+## A Note to Ambrosia Software

 This is easy to fix.
 Simply remove the call to CGSSetWindowDepthLimit.
 It is already a no-op anyways.

+	(lldb) disass -n CGSSetWindowDepthLimit
 	CoreGraphics`CGSSetWindowDepthLimit:
 	CoreGraphics[0x3bed8a]:  pushq  %rbp
 	CoreGraphics[0x3bed8b]:  movq   %rsp, %rbp